 Why is branding essential in a user interface?

 Let’s start with clear definitions of the core term here to specify what will be meant behind it in the answer.
-So, branding, in general, is the set of marketing and psychological techniques and steps aiming at the promotion of a product, service, persona, etc. first of all via setting a brand.
+So, branding, in general, is the set of marketing and psychological techniques and steps aiming at the promotion of a product, service, persona, etc., first of all via setting up a brand.

 Brand, in this case, means a sort of image created via a set of distinguishing features and promoting awareness and recognizability of the product or service on the market.
-This image can be created in tons of diverse ways which can be visual, verbal, touchable, etc.
+This image can be created in tons of diverse ways, which can be visual, verbal, touchable, etc.

 – brand colors;

 – graphic elements such as, for example, illustrations, design of letterheads, business cards and other print assets;

 Interface for the Ribbet project featuring logo lettering

 In the discussed question covering the aspect of branding in UI design, branding supposedly means, first of all, a set of visual elements defining the brand style which can be applied in the interfaces such as logo, typography, brand colors and the like.
 All of them together are a powerful tool for creating visual recognizability of the product as well as its style.
 Being based on the analysis of target audience and marketing/ customer research, branding in this sense plays a vital role in product promotion as visual perception is very fast and easy for most people, much easier than reading the text and much more memorable than listening to speech.